Light of Ray: The Subrata Mitra-Satyajit Ray partnership led to cinema’s most unforgettable moments

 On a movie set, a frame had to have the right balance between light and shadow.
 The completed movie print had to be processed in the laboratory absolutely correctly and projected in theatres perfectly.
 In the annals of Indian cinema, Subrata Mitra – who worked in the age of celluloid – has a special place for bawling out sloppy technicians and projectionists.

-For instance, Bhooter Bhabishyat director Anik Dutta remembers being told about Mitra “giving somebody a hiding” about the low-quality arc lamps being used in the projectors at the Nandan cinema in Kolkata.
+For instance, Bhooter Bhabishyat director Anik Dutta remembers being told about Mitra “giving somebody a yelling” about the low-quality arc lamps being used in the projectors at the Nandan cinema in Kolkata.

 From still life to movement